adam-ht/CarCluster/README.md

 ## What do I need?
 The hardware for this is pretty straightforward.
 You will need:

- - ESP32 board (I am using a generic Devkit V1 board - available from ebay for around 10€)
+ - ESP32 board (I am using ESP32 D1 MINI)
  - MCP2515 CAN bus module (I am using a generic one from ebay - available for around 5€)
  - 12V power supply (doesn't have to be too powerful.
 But 1A or more is probably what you want)
  - Car instrument cluster supported by this project